What business owners need to know and do before the next earthquake.

 Q: How far do codes go in building performance?

-Q. If you were to build a building today for your average client, would designing beyond code be recommended?
+Q. If you were to build a building today for your average client, would you recommend designing it beyond code?

 Depending on the project type, and the criticality of what is performed in that building determines to what level of performance the structure is designed.
 As an example, there are higher standards used for facilities such as hospitals, police stations, etc. Hospitals are designed for a 50% higher force level than an average building.
 They need to have the resilience for immediate occupancy and functionality.
 Data centers are also an essential facility from a business perspective.
 We have conversations with our building owners about their redundancy and the risk that a significant interruption would have to their business.
 To achieve a higher performance level may cost approximately 10% to 20% more for the structural design elements of a building of that nature.
 Every facility needs to be designed based on its function and relation to the business it supports.